tsmanner/terrasa-private/docs/session_notes.md

 The crew takes a short rest, hidden in the other alleyway to recuperate before their final assault on the thieves' den.

+### 5 Dec 2020

+Set traps outside on either side of the door, then take positions on either side in the alleyway, with Caltrop peeking through the now barricaded window across the way.
+Gluteus intentionally trips the wire, triggering a crashing sound inside, while Kilvin also accidentally trips over the other wire to get closer to the door.
+Two thugs burst into the alleyway, one attacking Brother Gromag, the other Kilvin.
+Both step in the traps, drawing blood and holding them in place.
+A volley of arrows and bolts from Gluteus and Caltrop soften them up, as they try to get out of the traps.
+Gromag takes a moment to line of a strike, slamming the butt of his staff into the back of one's head, using it to vault over behind the next, punching him at the base of his neck.
+Both crumple to the ground unconscious.
+The party enters the building, Kilvin taking point, followed by Gromag, Caltrop, with Gluteus taking up the rear.
+They have Kilvin